FosamprenavirBrand Name: Lexiva Other Names: FOS-APV, FPV, fosamprenavir calcium Drug Class: Protease Inhibitors

 Fosamprenavir can cause serious, life-threatening side effects.
 These include severe skin reactions or rash.

-Stop taking fosamprenavir and contact your health care provider right away if you have a rash and have any of the following symptoms:
+Stop taking fosamprenavir and contact your health care provider or get medical help right away if you have a rash and have any of the following symptoms:

-Taking fosamprenavir with certain other medicines may result in serious and/or life-threatening side effects.
+Taking fosamprenavir with certain other medicines may result in serious, life-threatening side effects.
 Tell your health care provider about other medicines you take.

 While taking fosamprenavir, it is important to keep all of your appointments with your health care provider.

 Fosamprenavir is a prescription medicine approved by the U.S.(FDA) for the treatment of HIV in adults and children 4 weeks of age and older.
 Fosamprenavir is always used in combination with other HIV medicines.